 - Macrophages are able to phagocytize bacteria and provide a second line of defense.
 They also direct the next phase of healing.

-3) Proliferative Phase (Proliferation, Granulation and Contraction)
+3) Proliferative Phase

 - The granulation stage starts four days after wounding and can last up to three weeks in acute wounds.